-A few days ago we did an article on 5 reasons to stay onboard when the cruise ship is in port.
+We already did an article on 5 reasons to stay onboard when the cruise ship is in port.
 There are also reasons why you shouldn’t stay onboard when the ship is in port.
 It all depends on what type of cruiser you are and if you have visited the port of call before.
 This can be handy for new cruisers who can’t make up their mind.

-Shops Are Closed
+1. Shops Are Closed

 The shops are only allowed to open and sell tax-free products when the vessel is in international waters.
-Oh yes and one more tip for the shops, don’t leave everything until the last day of the cruise as it will be way too busy.
+Oh yes, and one more tip for the shops, don’t leave everything until the last day of the cruise as it will be way too busy.

-Casino Is Closed
+2. Casino Is Closed

 Just like the shops onboard, the Casino is also closed.
 There is no way you’ll be able to use up your time in port by betting and gaming in the Casino.
-Just like the shops the Casino will only be open when the ship hits international waters.
+Just like the shops, the Casino will only be open when the ship hits international waters.
 This will usually be a few miles away from the coast.

-Corridor Full of Stateroom Stewards
+3. Hallway Full of Stateroom Stewards

 Most guests will be ashore so it is the best time for them.
 The crew members don’t get much time on land so will try to get it done as fast as possible so they can also enjoy the destination.

-Crew Safety Drills
+4. Crew Safety Drills

 This is a good thing but can still be a little annoying if you’re still on the ship.
 When most of the passengers are off the ship at certain ports, the crew will do a safety drill.
 When this happens you might feel a little worried due to crew members walking around with life jackets on.

-Doing ship maintenance is best done while docked at port.
+Doing ship maintenance is best done while docked at the port.
 Passengers don’t like to see workers drilling and knocking all over the place so the cruise line keeps it to port times.

 These are just a few reasons which might help you decide on staying onboard or going ashore.
 If you have any other cruise tips and reasons not to stay onboard when the ship is in port then head on over to the Cruise Ships group and share.